miljanikolic/melanoma-detection/README.md

 When you start the program, a file-open dialog appears.
 Choose the mole image you want to analyze.

 6. *View results*:
-The program automatically performs color, symmetry, and border analysis.
+The program automatically performs color and symmetry analysis and classifies the mole as benign or malignant.
 Processed images and results are displayed on screen.